DivyaDarshan09/Divya_Darshan-VSD-RISCV-week-1/Day-1/4-Labs-using-Yosys-Sky130-PDK/Readme.md

 ## Visualize the synthesized logic

+- The command that Produces a graphical representation of the logic.
 ```bash
 show
 ```
-- Produces a graphical representation of the logic.

 **Screenshot:** Terminal Output

 ![Terminal Output](.Screenshots/show_op.jpg)

+---

 **Screenshot:** Graphical logic representation